 A little bit more...

 We are all about the food here.
+When my daughters were diagnosed with food allergies, I learned to cook from scratch (literally), and decided to share what we concocted right here in this virtual kitchen.
 The girls go bonkers for Chocolate Chunk Crinkle Cookies while K-Hubs and I can't get enough Lemon Avocado Dip (we pair it with seafood, vegetables, and gluten-free crackers).
-Since K-Hubs and the girls have food sensitivities and allergies, you'll see gluten-free and dairy-free recipes on this site.
-These same recipes might also be vegan or paleo and totally delicious!

-Curious to know who photographers make their images look the way they do?
-Me too.
+Curious to know how photographers make their images look the way they do?
+I know I did!
+And still do.
 That's why I have created a photography section where you can read up on equipment, lighting, and so much more!

 The original Spirit Squad

 Mom was my rock, The Gram was my home away from home, and Auntie was my before and after school program when the weather was bad and the walk was long.
 These ladies are the reason I am more comfortable talking about Neil Diamond, the Mandrell Sisters, Roy Orbison, and Cher more than I am NSYNC, The Backstreet Boys, or 98 Degrees.
 Except for New Kids On The Block.
 There's photographic evidence of Mom and I getting ready to see them in concert.